 Can I add other items to the strip process?

-What is the most effective strip option and the most effective santise option?
+What is the most effective santise option?

-All of the strip options are equally effective.
 The bleach sanitise and the 90 degree cycle are the most effective sanitise options.

 The pros of bleach is that it is cheap, effective, septic safe and environmentally friendly (it degrades to salt water and oxygen, which is why it has an expiry date).